interledger/rfcs/00XX-common-ledger-protocol/00XX-common-ledger-protocol.md

 - A **Sub-Protocol** is a protocol which isn't defined by CLP and is carried in the protocol data (see below).

-- A **CLP Connection** is a websocket connection over which CLP Packets are sent.
+- A **CLP Connection** is a websocket connection over which CLP packets are sent.
 Websockets are used because they provide message framing and allow CLP to use HTTP requests for authentication.

-- **CLP Packets** are the messages described in this document.
+- **CLP Packets** are the protocol data units described in this document.
 They are formally defined in the [CLP ASN.1 spec].

 - **Peers** are the parties on a CLP connection.
 Your peer is the party on the